fazlearefin/ubuntu-dev-machine-setup/README.md

 # ubuntu-dev-machine-setup

 This repo contains Ansible playbooks to configure your system as a development machine upon a clean install.
-The playbooks should run in Debian based system but was only tested with **Ubuntu 19.10**
+The playbooks should run in Debian based system but was only tested with **Ubuntu 19.10**.
+For other versions of Ubuntu, change to the other branches of this git repo.

 ![bullet-train-zsh-theme](.screenshot.png)